-Class Contact:Online 1.0 hrWorkshop 2.0 hrsThe online component is a one hour lecture
+Class Contact:Online 1.0 hrWorkshop 2.0 hrsThe online component of this unit may consist of lecture materials, learning modules and interactive tasks.

 Required Reading:Readings will be available through VU Collaborate.
 Readings will be available through VU Collaborate.